Secure Anonymous Conferencing in Quantum Networks: Discussion

 The interplay between a polynomial increase due to the efficiency of GHZ states and an exponential suppression due to photon loss becomes clear when computing the ratios, having set the error rates to zero and ignoring the floor functions:

 The above functions are plotted as solid lines in Fig.~\ref{fig:asymptotic-rates} for $d=8$~km and reproduce the scaling of the plot points well.

 From \eqref{scaling} we conclude that, starting from a standard CKA scenario, if we require the participants to be anonymous with respect to the other parties and to Eve (ACKA scenario), the conference key rate of a GHZ-based protocol gains a factor of $n-1$ over the rate of a protocol based on Bell pairs.
 If we additionally require anonymity among the participants (fully-ACKA scenario), the key rate of a GHZ-based protocol gains a factor of \mbox{$(n-1)^2$} compared to just using Bell pairs.
 This holds despite allowing the source to simultaneously distribute multiple Bell pairs in one network use.
 Overall, this suggests that adding anonymity requirements significantly increases the advantage of multipartite entanglement over bipartite entanglement.

-Furthermore, we point out that the undermining effect of photon loss on the advantage given by GHZ states could be avoided by resorting to a different class of multipartite entanglement, namely W states \cite{Wstate}.
+Furthermore, we point out that the exponential suppression in \eqref{scaling} due to photon loss is heavily dependent on the length in kilometers $d$ of each party-server channel.
+This implies that the maximum number of parties $n$ for which the GHZ-based protocols provide an advantage (the ratios are above one) increases rapidly as $d$ decreases, as suggested by Fig.~\ref{fig:asymptotic-rates}.
+Indeed, for applications where the distance between parties is of few kilometers, the use of GHZ states is still advantageous in networks of more than $100$ parties (see discussion in Supplemental Material \cite{supplmat}).
+Additionally, the suppression due to photon loss could be avoided altogether by resorting to a different class of multipartite entanglement, namely W states \cite{Wstate}.
 Indeed, it has been shown that CKA can also be achieved when the parties share a W state post-selected after single-photon interference \cite{WstateProtocol}.
 This means that only one out of $n$ photons needs to be successfully transmitted, yielding a conference key rate that scales with $\eta$ (instead of $\eta^n$ when using GHZ states).